CMA Awards 2021: Complete list of winners, best and worst moments

 Brothers Osborne, Maryland natives John and TJ Osborne, have long been industry favorites — this was their fourth time winning duo of the year.
 But this prize took on a special meaning, as TJ Osborne came out in February, becoming the first openly gay male artist on a major country music label.
 The genre has historically not always been a welcome place for LGBTQ artists, but the reception to TJ this year has been overwhelmingly supportive.

-On his way to the stage, TJ Osborne kissed his boyfriend on camera, in what was likely a televised first for a country music award show.
+On his way to the stage, TJ kissed his boyfriend on camera, in what was likely a televised first for a country music award show.
 “It’s been a crazy roller coaster of a year for us in so many ways, especially for me emotionally and to have you all support me — it really does feel like love wins tonight,” TJ said. (“Give this boy a round of applause,” John urged, as the audience gave him a standing ovation.)

 Later, before they performed their new song “Younger Me,” TJ addressed the crowd again.
 “For many years I would watch this show, year after year, and I always thought how incredible it would be.
 I would dream of being up here on this stage,” he said.
 “I always felt, truthfully felt, like it would never be possible because of my sexuality, to be here.
 And I just wish my younger me could see me now.”